 When the lower jaw slams shut into the upper half of the mouth, this can cause trauma such as jaw fracture, concussion, or even cerebral haemorrhage.
 A mouthguard is capable of preventing or reducing the impact of the jaw from slamming shut this way, whether it impacts with the ground, athletic equipment or another player.

 Do you or your children regularly participate in sports?
 Whether cricket, rugby, football or karate, an athletic mouthguard should be an essential part of your family’s protective equipment.

 Night Guards Can Extend the Life of Your Teeth

 Do you grind your teeth at night?
 Teeth grinding can lead to gum recession and cause headaches.
 Even worse, by grinding your teeth, you could gradually wear away the enamel until there’s virtually nothing left to protect them.

 Worn-down teeth are very sensitive and susceptible to fracture.
 They won’t last long and may eventually need dental crowns to keep them in one piece.

-A teeth grinding habit is also taxing on your jaw.
-Certain kinds of night guards actually keep your jaw in a comfortable position or prevent it from closing down too hard.
+A tooth grinding habit is also taxing on your jaw.
+Certain kinds of night guards keep your jaw in a comfortable position or prevent it from closing down too hard.

-When you wear a night guard while you sleep, you prevent your teeth from grinding against each other and spare your jaw the unnecessary stress.
-This would mean a more restful sleep for you and a longer life for your smile.
+When you wear a night guard while you sleep, you prevent your teeth from grinding against each other and spare your jaw the unnecessary stress, which would mean a more restful sleep for you and a longer life for your smile.

 The Right Mouthguard Can Save You Money!